ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/notes/jshell/index.md

   maybe <a href="https://www2.ccs.neu.edu/javalib/Tester/">Northeastern's
   libraries</a> for testing and printing values, or a pedagogic environment like <a href="http://www.drjava.org/">DrJava</a>.
-Designed-for-pedagogy tools can be terrific!
-They _do_ face some tradeoffs, especially with authenticity and transfer, so it's useful to have a closer look at tools that ship with Java to see if they can meet our pedagogic needs.
+Designed-for-pedagogy tools can be terrific, and we can and do use them sometimes!
+They _do_ face some tradeoffs with authenticity and transfer, so it's useful to have a closer look at tools that ship with Java to see if they can meet our pedagogic needs.

 As of Java version 9, <a
 href="https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm#JSHEL-GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8">`jshell`</a>